CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 Collaboration
 -------------

-While we plan on collaborating throughout the project, we will make sure to only do drone hardware prototyping and testing when both group members are present in order to follow lab safety protocols.
-We will also collaborate heavily to ensure that we can successfully integrate the infrastructure components that we develop.
+While we collaborating throughout the project in general, we have made sure to only do drone hardware prototyping and testing when both group members are present in order to follow lab safety protocols.
+We also collaborate heavily to ensure that we can successfully integrate the infrastructure components that we develop.

 Additional Materials
 =====================
+Code repositories and disk images are found in the implementation section.

 References
 ============